Portfolio Company Spotlight

 Lakeshore is continuously optimizing the Heartland MRF to recycle all that it can, which means that the team must regularly scrutinize the inbound materials mix coming from third-party sources and outbound commodities pricing.

-As of August 2016, they’ve been able to maintain average revenue of approximately $100/ton on outbound sales of commodities, with 92% of inbound material being single stream.
-Unlike other facilities around the country, they are keeping glass in the single stream mix, which they are able to sell to a nearby glass processor.
+As of August 2016, they’ve been able to maintain average revenue of approximately $100 per ton on outbound sales of commodities, with 92% of inbound material being single-stream.
+Unlike other facilities around the country, they are keeping glass in the single-stream mix, which they are able to sell to a nearby glass processor.

-Lakeshore is a best-in-class operator with a relatively atypical model that we believe others should emulate:
+Lakeshore is a best-in-class operator with a relatively atypical model that serves as a strong example:

 - Established success with pure play model: Lakeshore’s model is predicated on not having a landfill, and is therefore not “conflicted” over inexpensive disposal costs.
 The company has successfully managed other MRFs in the area prior to the Heartland facility.